Thank you for your continued interest in volunteering with Reading Radio!

 The station started from the ground up, improving the station’s Spring Hill Studios by replacing the 30 plus-year-old equipment, rebranding the station with a new logo and signage, restructuring the organisation, and engaging with its volunteers, members, and community in ways never thought possible.

-In 2019, the station rebranded to Reading Radio 4RPH was a temporary brand change on our way to our current name Reading Radio.
+In 2019, the station rebranded to Reading Radio 4RPH with a temporary brand change on our way to our current name Reading Radio.